 She believes that simply breaking down the fear of getting screened can make a difference.
 “If we can screen them early, we can treat people early, and hopefully save more lives,” she said.

-As her educational journey nears its end, Raya is looking forward to starting her career.
+Raya is looking forward to starting her career.
 She hopes to continue working in under-served communities, much like the one she grew up in.

 Raya sums it up simply.
 “There’s so many things I’ve survived over time, and it would be too easy to give in, to just surrender.
 You need that fire to keep going, and if you don’t have it, find it.”